VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

     	Minimum level of errors to log.
 Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO") -loggerOutput string
     	Output for the logs.
-Supported values: stderr, stdout (default "stderr") -maxBytesPerSecond int
+Supported values: stderr, stdout (default "stderr") -maxBytesPerSecond value
     	The maximum upload speed.
-There is no limit if it is set to 0 -memory.allowedBytes int
+There is no limit if it is set to 0 Supports the following optional suffixes for values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedBytes value
     	Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to non-zero value.
 Too low value may increase cache miss rate, which usually results in higher CPU and disk IO usage.
 Too high value may evict too much data from OS page cache, which will result in higher disk IO usage
-  -memory.allowedPercent float
+    	Supports the following optional suffixes for values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low value may increase cache miss rate, which usually results in higher CPU and disk IO usage.
 Too high value may evict too much data from OS page cache, which will result in higher disk IO usage (default 60)
   -origin string
     	Optional origin directory on the remote storage with old backup for server-side copying when performing full backup.
 This speeds up full backups
   -snapshot.createURL string
     	VictoriaMetrics create snapshot url.
-When this is given a snapshot will automatically be created during backup.Example: http://victoriametrics:8428/snaphsot/create
+When this is given a snapshot will automatically be created during backup.
+Example: http://victoriametrics:8428/snaphsot/create
   -snapshot.deleteURL string
     	VictoriaMetrics delete snapshot url.
 Optional.
-Will be generated from snapshotCreateURL if not provided.
-All created snaphosts will be automatically deleted.Example: http://victoriametrics:8428/snaphsot/delete
+Will be generated from -snapshot.createURL if not provided.
+All created snaphosts will be automatically deleted.
+Example: http://victoriametrics:8428/snaphsot/delete
   -snapshotName string
     	Name for the snapshot to backup.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-work-with-snapshots
   -storageDataPath string